 WHO's role includes encouraging engagement and action to maintain this global movement.
-Numbers are a great awareness-raising mechanism, as demonstrated by the growing number of health-care facilities registered for SAVE LIVES: Clean Your Hands after two years of a call to action, but they are not the end point.
+Numbers are a great awareness-raising mechanism, as demonstrated by the growing number of health-care facilities registered for SAVE LIVES: Clean Your Hands but they are not the end point.
 Sustaining the efforts to improve patient safety requires dedicated action and innovation both of which are now more crucial than ever.
 WHO have appreciated receiving communications about country and health-care facility activities.
 Action must continue; use the WHO tools to support your actions.

 WHO SAVE LIVES: Clean Your Hands annual initiative is part of a major global effort led by the World Health Organization (WHO) to support health-care workers to improve hand hygiene in health care and thus support the prevention of often life threatening HAI.

-This initiative is part of the WHO Patient Safety First Global Patient Safety Challenge, ‘Clean Care is Safer Care’ programme aimed at reducing HAI worldwide, which was launched in October 2005.
+This initiative is part of the WHO ‘Clean Care is Safer Care’ programme aimed at reducing HAI worldwide, which was launched in October 2005.
 The clear and central feature of Clean Care is Safer Care thus far has been to target efforts on the importance of clean hands in health care.
-The programme has galvanised action at many levels including, as of April 2012, 127 Ministers of Health having pledged commitment to reducing HAI and to support the work of WHO.
+The programme has galvanised action at many levels including from Ministers of Health, who have pledged commitment to reducing HAI and to support the work of WHO.
 Over 40 countries and areas have also started hand hygiene campaigns during this time.

 SAVE LIVES: Clean Your Hands was deemed a natural next phase of the Clean Care is Safer Care programme, moving the call to action from a country pledge of commitment to the point of patient care.
 The central core of SAVE LIVES: Clean Your Hands is that all health-care workers should clean their hands at the right time and in the right way.